chenyx09/trajdata/README.md

 # For Lyft
 pip install avdata[lyft]

-# For both
+# Both
 pip install avdata[nusc,lyft]
 ```
-Then, download the raw datasets (nuScenes, Lyft Level 5, ETH/UCY, etc) somewhere onto your computer in case you do not already have them.
+Then, download the raw datasets (nuScenes, Lyft Level 5, ETH/UCY, etc) in case you do not already have them.
 For more information about how to structure dataset folders/files, please see [`DATASETS.md`](./DATASETS.md).

 ### Package Developer Installation